-We hope you're excited about receiving your plant and embarking on the fun and rewarding journey of growing your own food!
+We hope you're excited about receiving your plant and embarking on the fun and rewarding journey of growing your own plants!
 Here are instructions for your plant:

 1. Carefully remove your plant from the box.